DoxrGitHub/pi-usb/README.md

 mkfs.vfat USB_FILE_NAME.bin
 ```

-Replace USB_FILE_NAME with the file name, 8192 with the MB number of the drive (the given commands create a 8GB file), and you can replace the second command with something like mkfs.ntfs or ext4 to format the drive file.
+Replace USB_FILE_NAME with the file name, 8192 with the MiB number of the drive (the given commands create a 8GB file), and you can replace the second command with something like mkfs.ntfs or ext4 to format the drive file.
+Pass this file to Pi-USB, and use it as a drive.